LuizStefanuto/Titanic/README.md

-Titanic data set available at https://www.kaggle.com/c/titanic/data
+- Titanic data set available at https://www.kaggle.com/c/titanic/data

+- Goal is to predict if a passenger survived the sinking of the Titanic or not

+- The "accuracy" is the percentage of passenger I correctly predicted